cloudfoundry/cc-api-v3-style-guide/README.md

 ## Pseudo-Resources

 Pseudo-Resources are API endpoints that are nested under other resources and do not have a unique identifier.
 Their lifecycles are tied directly to their parent resource.
-They may, however, require different permissions to operate on than their parent resource.
+These endpoints **MAY** require different permissions to operate on than their parent resource.

 ### Example